elbernaderen/jupyter_analysis/README.md

+# BTCUSDT_ADAUSDT_XMRUSDT_ETHUSDT_BNBUSDT_30m_hour_day.ipynb
+This is the Jupyter Notebook that can be edited, and allows us to see if there exist a correlation in between the technical indicators and the increments of the close values of the next candles.
+## Must install
+[jupyter notbook](https://jupyter.org/install) and [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/install/) and [scipy](https://scipy.org/install/) libraries are used to work with data frames and lists.

 # analysis.py
 Edit a Crypto-currency Historical Data and add some technicals indicators so the Data can be analized with a jupyter notebook.